Christian hip-hop: Catholic hip-hop

-Lutheran hip hop
+Lutheran hip-hop

-Lutheran hip hop artists include Andy Pokel, who in 2017 launched the Here I Stand album based on the events of Reformation Day, as well as Flame, whose album Christ for You, focuses on Lutheran doctrines such as the sacramental union, the Lutheran teaching on the real presence of Christ in the Eucharist.
-Flame named his album Christ for You as he wants his fans "to experience the joy and freedom that I’ve found in the sacraments."
-His track “Scattered Tulips” is a critique of Reformed Christianity's five points (TULIP).
-The release of Christ for You led the Lutheran Church–Missouri Synod to declare that "Lutheran hip hop is a thing now!"
-The Evangelical Lutheran Church of Finland has commissioned two rap videos—Kaunis Jeesus and Hoosianna.
+Lutheran hip-hop artists include Andy Pokel, who released the Here I Stand album in 2017, based on the events of Reformation Day.
+Flame's album Christ for You focuses on Lutheran doctrines such as the sacramental union, the Lutheran teaching on the real presence of Christ in the Eucharist.
+Flame wanted his fans "to experience the joy and freedom that I've found in the sacraments".
+His track "Scattered Tulips" is a critique of Reformed Christianity's five points (TULIP).
+The release of Christ for You led the Lutheran Church–Missouri Synod to declare that "Lutheran hip-hop is a thing now!"
+The Evangelical Lutheran Church of Finland commissioned two rap videos, "Kaunis Jeesus" and "Hoosianna".

+Latin Christian hip-hop

+Latin Christian hip-hop is a subgenre of Latin music and Christian hip-hop, taking influence from Latin rap as well as in Puerto Rican music.
+Some notable names include Vico C, Redimi2, Funky, Alex Zurdo, and Manny Montes.

 Gospel rap in Brazil

 In Brazil, gospel rap comes out of Pentecostal and Charismatic Evangelical Protestant movements, and emphasizes the message of the Gospel and salvation through faith over black politics and identity.
 Gospel rappers view their music as divinely ordained, and believe their lyrics are a manifestation of the Holy Spirit speaking through them.
 The Brazilian gospel rap movement sees itself as divinely favored over the fallen state of rap in the US and other parts of the world, and sees its origins in the Bronx which they see as similar to their own tough neighborhoods.
 This reflects the gospel rap movement's emphasis on neighborhood and seeking God and opportunities for their neighborhoods.